Black Duck Outcome:Logic & Action Plan

 Chesapeake Bay Program partners have committed to taking a series of specific actions to support the management approaches guiding this outcome.
 These actions directly address the factors that could impact our progress.
 More information about performance targets and participating partners can be found in the complete Logic & Action Plan.

-Download Logic & Action Plan (.pdf)Watershed-Wide Actions
+Download Logic & Action Plan (.pdf)Ongoing Actions

 - Developing a decision support tool to estimate habitat needs and map target habitat areas for black ducks wintering in the Chesapeake Bay watershed and across the Atlantic Flyway, using this tool to determine the best places to manage, enhance and/or restore wetlands for wintering, migrating or breeding black ducks.